Collaborative development and decision-support

 An example of co-operative governance: securing environmental flows in the lower Olifants

-In response to the crippling drought and non-compliance with environmental water requirements in the lower Olifants, and in support of good, adaptive governance we started work on securing a shift of water use from the Blyde to the De Hoop Dam (currently at 42% capacity) to augment flows in the lower Olifants.
-If the dam drops below 25% water cannot be abstracted for irrigation, placing 10 000 permanent and seasonal jobs at risk.
-In response to requests by DWS, and a letter from the Acting Managing Executive of the Kruger National Park and recommending the use of the RESILiM-O model to achieve this, DWS agreed.
+In response to the crippling drought and non-compliance with environmental water requirements in the lower Olifants since 2016, and in support of good adaptive governance, we have worked on securing a shift of water use from the Blyde to the De Hoop Dam to augment flows in the lower Olifants.
+If the Blyde dam drops below 25%, water cannot be abstracted, placing 10000 permanent and seasonal jobs at risk.

-A major success for RESILiM-O was the acceptance of these recommendations and the release of water from the De Hoop Dam on 23 September 2016.
-The dam releases resulted in the Environmental Water Requirement (EWR) being met at Kruger National Park’s Environmental Water Requirements site, Mamba Weir – a major success in a time of drought!
+A major success for RESILIM-O has been the partnership between AWARD, SANParks, Department of Water and Sanitation (DWS) and other partners which led to a release of water from the De Hoop Dam for the first time on 23 September 2016.
+AWARD has been given the responsibility of monitoring the flows and running our RESILIM-O De Hoop-Blyde release model when necessary to recommend further releases until we are out of the emergency state.
+Releases were made in 2017, 2018 and again in 2019, resulting in the Environmental Water Requirement (EWR) being met at Kruger National Park’s EWR site, Mamba Weir — a major success in a time of drought!

 A suite of integrated water resource decision-support dashboards are being developed to guide water resource managers in making short- and long-term strategic adaptive operational decisions.
 Both the tools and training have been trialled in the Olifants River Catchment during 2017.
 A mobile app (Flow Tracker) and a desktop dashboard have been developed – a first for the region and country!